dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 the Change event, which is triggered whenever the SpinButton value is changed.

-When the SpinButton’s value changes (when it’s clicked), this procedure assigns
+When the SpinButton's value changes (when it's clicked), this procedure assigns

-the SpinButton’s value to the TextBox.
+the SpinButton's value to the TextBox.
 To create this procedure, double-click the

 SpinButton to activate the Code window for the UserForm.
 Then enter this code: